Mardi Gras Vegas

 For those who enjoy hiking or biking, 3.65 miles of trails wind through the picturesque Springs Preserve and take visitors through both a cultural and environmental history of the Las Vegas valley.
 The trails lead to the Preserve's cienega, a desert wetland that serves as a home for hundreds of native plants, birds and animal species including peregrine falcons, snowy egrets and black-crowned night herons.
 A reconstructed cauldron pool depicts the natural springs that once existed beneath the valley.
 You will also see the original spring mound, which provided the city's main water source.

 A historical, narrated train can carry up to 48 people on a 20-minute journey along the 2.2-mile Exploration Loop Trail.
-Rides are $5 for visitors who purchase admission.
 Railroad cottages representing the early settlement of Las Vegas are being restored on site and will eventually be part of the train route.
-Bike rentals are available on weekends and school holidays for $8 per hour.

 Time to eat